Alcohol and the risk of dementia

 Several high-profile reviews looked at the research into alcohol and dementia risk.
 They all found that people who drank heavily or engaged in binge drinking were more likely to develop dementia than those who drank only moderate amounts.

-These reviews were the World Alzheimer’s Report 2014, National Institute for Health and Care Excellence (NICE) Guidance and the Lancet Commission 2018.
+These reviews were included in the World Alzheimer’s Report 2014 and the National Institute for Health and Care Excellence (NICE) Guidance.
 Each combined multiple research studies to reach a consensus on alcohol consumption and the development of dementia.

 NICE Guidelines recommend that alcohol consumption be reduced as much as possible, particularly in mid-life, to minimize the risk of developing age-related conditions such as frailty and dementia.

-People who give up alcohol may have health problems that cause them to stop.
-This may mean they have an increased dementia risk to lifetime non-drinkers.
+However, people who do not drink may have given up alcohol after suffering health problems from excessive drinking.
+These studies don’t separate out the lifetime non-drinkers from those who have quit drinking.
 Combining both into the same group makes the non-drinking group seem like they had a higher risk of dementia than if lifetime non-drinkers were considered separately.

 Further reading